LinguaPhylo/linguaPhylo.github.io/setup.md

 ### Manual installation

-The current version of `Package Manager` may download a corrupted zip file if it is big (~20MB), due to the GitHub issue.
+The `Package Manager` version 2.6.3 has a size-limit for downloading files.
+LPhyBEAST package is over that limit, so the zip file will be corrupted.
+This issue has been solved at the higher version > 2.6.3.

 If you are getting the following error message, when you install `lphybeast` package: